rpucella/rpucella.github.io/courses/webdev-sp21/homeworks/homework4.md

 be stored to disk, but also the Picture IDs and the comments.

 Easiest is probably to keep things in dictionaries in memory and dump those dictionaries as JSON files whenever you add to them.
+The Python [`json`](https://docs.python.org/3/library/json.html) library is your friend.

 When the server starts, you can then see if those JSON files exists and if they do load them up so that all the data is back in the server's memory.

+(Yeah, I know, it's not a great way to achieve persistence - we'll see better ways soon.)

-## Additional Question for Teams of 3: Upload picture
+## Additional Question for Teams of 3: Upload pictures

 Coming tomorrow night.